silasdavis/bosmarmot/vent/README.md

 + `db-adapter`: Database adapter, 'postgres' or 'sqlite' are fully supported
 + `db-url`: PostgreSQL database URL or SQLite db file path
 + `db-schema`: PostgreSQL database schema or empty for SQLite
++ `http-addr`: Address to bind the HTTP server
 + `grpc-addr`: Address to listen to gRPC Hyperledger Burrow server
 + `log-level`: Logging level (error, warn, info, debug)
 + `spec-file`: SQLSol specification json file (full path)
++ `spec-dir`: Path of a folder to look for SQLSol json specification files

+NOTES:

+One of `spec-file` or `spec-dir` must be provided.
+If `spec-dir` is provided, Vent will search for all `.json` spec files in given directory.
+It can be checked that Vent is connected and ready sending a request to `http://<http-addr>/health` which will return a `200` OK response in case everything's fine.